chakra-ui/panda/.changeset/famous-balloons-yell.md

 '@pandacss/core': patch
 ---

-Add a way to generate the staticCss for _every_ recipes (and every variants of that recipe)
+Add a way to generate the staticCss for _all_ recipes (and all variants of each recipe)